SageGrey/exp-exp-exp/OOO_INDEX_pleasureMovement.md

 > Pleasure Lens
 > This thesis is about how using a **lens of pleasure** in urban planning could enhance the way that we design and curate our built environments.
-The thesis proposes different improvements  that Boston BlueBikes could implement in order to be redesigned to better  facilitate pleasure.
+The thesis proposes different improvements that Boston Bluebikes could implement in order to be redesigned to better facilitate pleasure.
 > *  Why Pleasure
 > * Physical Pleasure
 >  * Emotional Pleasure